kgruiz/Recapit/README.md

 | `LECTURE_SUMMARIZER_OUTPUT_DIR` | Optional.
 Override the base output directory (`output/` by default). |
 | `LECTURE_SUMMARIZER_TEMPLATES_DIR` | Optional.
 Point to an alternate prompt template directory. |

-Prompt preambles and instructions live inside `templates/`.
-Adjust the `*-prompt.txt` files to fine-tune behaviour per content type.
+All prompt and preamble files are optional: the app ships with reasonable built-in defaults.
+Drop files into `templates/` when you want to override them (e.g., `document-template.txt`, `document-prompt.txt`).

 ## CLI Usage